-- 17. Subsections 17(1) and (2) require that the publicly disclosed written rules and procedures of a recognized trade repository must be clear and comprehensive, and include explanatory material written in plain language so that participants can fully understand the system's design and operations, their rights and obligations, and the risks of participating in the system.
-Moreover, a recognized trade repository should disclose to its participants and to the public, basic operational information and responses to CPSS-IOSCO Disclosure framework for financial market infrastructures. - (3) Subsection 17(3) requires that recognized trade repositories monitor compliance with its rules and procedures.
-The methodology of monitoring the compliance should be fully documented. - (4) Subsection 17(4) requires a recognized trade repository to have clearly defined and publicly disclosed processes for dealing with non-compliance with its rules and procedures.
+- 17. Section 17 requires that the publicly disclosed written rules and procedures of a recognized trade repository be clear and comprehensive, and include explanatory material written in plain language so that participants can fully understand the system's design and operations, their rights and obligations, and the risks of participating in the system.
+Moreover, a recognized trade repository should disclose to its participants and to the public, basic operational information and responses to the CPSS-IOSCO Disclosure framework for financial market infrastructures. - (2) Subsection 17(2) requires that a recognized trade repository monitor compliance with its rules and procedures.
+The methodology of monitoring such compliance should be fully documented. - (3) Subsection 17(3) requires a recognized trade repository to implement processes for dealing with non-compliance with its rules and procedures.
 This subsection does not preclude enforcement action by any other person, including the Authority or other regulatory body.